Progress reported in contract talks between GM, union

-DETROIT (AP) — Contract talks between the United Auto Workers and General Motors showed some signs of progress Tuesday as a strike by more than 49,000 employees extended into a second day.
+DETROIT (AP) — Faced with weakening sales, a deteriorating global economy and an unpredictable trade war, General Motors and striking auto workers appeared to be making progress Tuesday toward a four-year labor contract.

-The walkout brought to a standstill more than 50 factories and parts warehouses in the union’s first strike against the No. 1 U.S. automaker in over a decade.
-Workers left factories and formed picket lines shortly after midnight Monday in the dispute over a new four-year contract.
+The two-day walkout by 49,000 workers brought to a standstill more than 50 factories and parts warehouses in the union’s first strike against the No. 1 U.S. automaker in over a decade.
+Workers left factories and formed picket lines shortly after midnight Monday.

-“They are talking, they’ve made progress, we’ll see how long it takes,” said Brian Rothenberg, spokesman for the UAW.
+“They are talking, they’ve made progress,” said Brian Rothenberg, spokesman for the United Auto Workers union.

+Talks continued into the evening.
+Bargainers could take a break during the night, but they planned to resume work Wednesday, Rothenberg said.

+GM and the union are negotiating at a time of troubling uncertainty for the U.S. auto industry.

 One of the main sticking points is health care.
 GM is looking to cut its costs, but workers say they shouldn’t have to pay more because the company is making billions in profits.
 Union workers pay about 4% of their health care costs, but employees of large companies in the U.S. pay an average of 34%, according to the Kaiser Family Foundation.